10 Most Common FAFSA Errors and Issues

 Common FAFSA Issues and Errors

-The PayForED College Cost Analyzer software provides the transparency missing from the financial aid process.
+The PayForED College Cost Analyzer software also provides the transparency missing from the financial aid process by providing an estimate for families.
 Students and parents need to focus not just on admission but on the financial outcome of the college decision.

 Here is a list of the 10 most common errors and issues to avoid: